 The Social Science Research Council’s Disinformation Research Mapping Initiative seeks to track and curate that research.
 As a respected, nonpartisan, and cross-disciplinary organization, the SSRC is uniquely placed to help consolidate an expanding scholarly literature that originates in multiple, partially overlapping fields.
 As part of this initiative, we will summarize research findings, identify gaps in scholarship, contribute to policy decisions, and translate academic knowledge for a broad audience of scholars, journalists, and interested citizens.

 We hope these efforts will prove useful to regulatory, industry, and institutional efforts to strengthen political discourse, reclaim the democratic potential of social media, reduce the spread of hatred and incivility, and strengthen our democracies.

 To further these goals, we are building a web platform to host the following features:

 Living Literature Reviews describing recent research on digital mis- and disinformation.
 The literature reviews will be regularly updated to reflect recent scholarship.

-- In-depth reflections will be created by a diverse array of experts, who will reflect on the state of their research field, identify gaps in knowledge, and make policy recommendations.
+In-depth Reflections from a diverse array of experts, who will reflect on the state of the research field, identify remaining gaps in knowledge, and make policy recommendations.

-- An aggregation service will link to relevant news, analysis, and commentary on the web.
+An Aggregation Service linking to relevant news, analysis, and commentary on the web.

-- A library of citations will organize existing disinformation research by topic and policy area.
+A Library of Citations on disinformation research, organized by topic and policy area.

-- A scholar directory will feature profiles of scholars working in this space.
+A directory featuring Profiles of Scholars working in this space.

 To keep up with developments, follow us on Twitter: @SSRCmdn